Provisioning user accounts from Active Directory

 - Bind Password: The password that corresponds to the Bind DN account.

 - Users base DN: The starting node in the AD tree for searching users.
+It must be an Organizational Unit.

 - Groups base DN: The starting node in the AD tree for searching groups.
+It must be an Organizational Unit.

 - base: Search only for entries at the base DN.